 The error was administrative.

--than-minor if: The error could affect the ability of the component to perform its intended safety function and the person responsible for the completeness and accuracy of the information on the report had signed it.
+More-than-minor if: The error could affect the ability of the component to perform its intended safety function and the person responsible for the completeness and accuracy of the information on the report had signed it.

 12. Test Control